GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     });
     ```

+    > **NOTE:** In Azure Search, A `search=...` query searches for one or more terms in all searchable fields in your index, and works the way you would expect a search engine like Google or Bing to work.
+A `filter=...` query evaluates a boolean expression over all filterable fields in an index.
+Unlike search queries, filter queries match the exact contents of a field, which means they are case-sensitive for string fields.

-1. Add as the first step of the waterfall in **ExploreKnowledgeBase** dialog the next code that retrive the facets when the user doesn't provide a category in the intent and when the category is present it pass to the next step.
+1. Add as the first step of the waterfall in **ExploreKnowledgeBase** dialog the next code that retrieve the facets when the user doesn't provide a category in the intent and when the category is present it pass to the next step.

     ```javascript
     (session, args, next) => {